2019 AFC Asian Cup: Mascots

 During the final draw on 4 May 2018, two mascots, Mansour and Jarrah, were unveiled.
 Mansour is a young footballer, while Jarrah is a falcon with lightning speed [sic].
 The falcon is an important symbol of the Arab world and also features on the emblem of the United Arab Emirates.

 Song

 Theme song was Zanaha Zayed by Hussain Al Jassmi, Balqees Ahmed Fathi and Eida Al Menhali.

 Trophy

 Also on the drawing day on 4 May 2018, a new trophy made by Thomas Lyte was unveiled.
 It is 78 centimetres tall, 42 centimetres wide and weighs 15 kilograms of silver.
 The trophy is modeled over the lotus flower, a symbolic flower of Asia.
 The five petals of the lotus symbolise the five sub-confederations under the AFC.
 The winning teams' names are engraved around the trophy base, which is separable from the trophy's main body.

 Prize money

-Total prize money pool for the tournament was US$14,800,000.
-The champions would receive US$5 million, the runners-up will receive US$3 million, and the losing semi-finalists would receive US$1 million.
-All 24 participating teams would also receive US$200,000.
+For the first time in AFC Asian Cup history, the AFC awarded prize money to participating teams.
+The total prize money pool for the tournament was US$14,800,000.
+The champions received US$5 million, the runners-up received US$3 million, and the losing semi-finalists would receive US$1 million.
+All 24 participating teams also received US$200,000.